median-man/Gif-Tastic-Gallery/README.md

 ## Educational Purpose
 I'm building this app to learn about and gain experience with jQuery's AJAX features.
-This application is designed to satisfy the requirements 6th homework assignement for the
-[Coding Bootcamp at UCSD Extension](https://codingbootcamp.extension.ucsd.edu/).
+This application is designed to satisfy the requirements of the 6th homework assignement for the [Coding Bootcamp at UCSD Extension](https://codingbootcamp.extension.ucsd.edu/).

 ## Links